Reliable Simulation of Quantum Channels: the Error Exponent: Converse Bounds

-In this section, we prove the one-shot converse bound of Theorem~\ref{thm:converse}.
-Let $\rho_{RB} \in \cS(RB)$ be a bipartite quantum state.
-Recall that for any real number $\lambda$ the smoothing quantity for the max-information of $\rho_{RB}$ is defined in~\cite{LiYao2021reliability} as
+In this section, we deal with the converse part.
+At first, in Section~\ref{subsec:one-shot-conv} we prove the one-shot converse bound of Theorem~\ref{thm:converse}.
+Then, based on this we finish the proof of Theorem~\ref{thm:reliability} in Section~\ref{subsec:reliability-conv}.